World Chefs: Thielen revamps Midwestern staples in first book

-NEW YORK, Feb 18 (Reuters) - Amy Thielen offers her updated twists on beef pot roast, fried smelt and other classic dishes from her childhood in her first cookbook “The New Midwestern Table.”
+NEW YORK (Reuters) - Amy Thielen offers her updated twists on beef pot roast, fried smelt and other classic dishes from her childhood in her first cookbook “The New Midwestern Table.”

 The 39-year-old chef reconnected with her fondness for the region’s cuisine after she and her family moved back to Minnesota, where she was born, several years ago.
 She had spent seven years in New York as a chef at the fine-dining restaurants of Michelin-star chefs David Bouley, Daniel Boulud and Jean-Georges Vongerichten.